-Intended outcome Success criteria The curriculum is engaging and appropriate for all groups of learners. % of PP students accessing a full curriculum is equivalent to the % of non PP students.
-Where students are disapplied from an area of the curriculum it is to allow a bespoke intervention to be offered.
-Pupil Premium students will display consistently good behaviour and improved attendance 23% of current behaviour cohort is PP. Reduce % off PP in behaviour cohort.
-15 FSM students currently have attendance below 90% but above 85%.
-Reduce percentage in this bracket.
-NiddVenture is a model of best practice for alternative and enhanced curriculum for PP students % of PP pupils accessing NiddVenture curriculum is equivalent to that of non PP students.
+Intended outcome Success criteria The curriculum is engaging and appropriate for all groups of learners.
+Maximise and improve outcomes for PP students across all curriculum areas.
+Pupil Premium students will display consistently good behaviour and improved attendance % off PP ready, respectful, safe and demonstrating school values in line with Non PP PP attendance in line with non PP NiddVenture is a model of best practice for alternative and enhanced curriculum for PP students % of PP pupils accessing NiddVenture curriculum is equivalent to that of non PP students.
 Our most vulnerable students who are PA re-engage with our school community.